Paramount Disability Homes

 Frequently Asked Questions

-The National Disability Insurance Scheme (NDIS) is a new way of providing individualized support for people with permanent and significant disability, their families and carers.
+The National Disability Insurance Scheme (NDIS) is a new way of providing individualised support for people with permanent and significant disability, their families and carers.
 The NDIS is designed to give people more choice and control over their supports.

 Specialist Disability Accommodation (SDA) is designated for individuals with exceptionally high needs who require intensive person-to-person support.
 Most people with disabilities do not necessitate SDA.